thanabuts/watchman/README.md

 Watchman protects your MacBook by detecting AC power connection.

 When your MacBook lost AC power connection, the Watchman will let you know that you have defined.

-If you want to get a message, The message will be sent by [LINE Notify](https://notify-bot.line.me/en/), So you have to register [LINE Notify](https://notify-bot.line.me/en/) and generate the token and then define the token in Watchman again.
+If you want to get a message, The message will be sent by LINE Notify, So you have to have LINE account and create [LINE Notify](https://notify-bot.line.me/en/) and generate the token and then define the token in Watchman again.

 If you define notification sound, please don't forget to unplug earphones from your MacBook for getting notification sound.